 You can specify for each instance (independently) during commissioning whether it shall work as overvoltage or undervoltage protection.
-This is done with the parameter [Device planning] \\\textit{\sigma}[n] \textit{.
-Mode\\, which can be set to "V>" (overvoltage) or "V<" (undervoltage).
+This is done with the parameter [Device planning / Projected Elements] \V[n].
+Mode\, which can be set to "V>" (overvoltage) or "V<" (undervoltage).

 All other settings that are part of this instance are then adapted accordingly.
-For example, the threshold value v[n]. v[n]. v[n] is visible only if the instance is working in overvoltage mode.
-If it is in undervoltage mode then v[n]. v[n] is automatically disabled, and v[n]. v[n] is automatically disabled, and v[n] is automatically disabled.
+For example, the threshold value v[n]. v[n] visible only if the instance is working in overvoltage mode.
+If it is in undervoltage mode then v[n] view is automatically disabled, and v[n] view gets visible instead.